sugarlabs/musicblocks/README.md

 How to set up a local server
 ----------------------------
-Some web browsers have restrictions that prevent Music Blocks from running from the file://.
+Some web browsers (e.g., Firefox v68) have restrictions that prevent Music Blocks from running from the file://.
 To circumvent this, we provide instructions for launching a web server on your computer to which you can connect to Music Blocks.

 (1) In a terminal, cd to the directory where you downloaded Music Blocks (e.g., <code>cd /musicblocks</code>)